-It won’t be news to you that online shopping is highly competitive space.
-Between their constant searching for a better deal and ever-decreasing attention spans, customers can be hard to retain.
-Plus, “customer loyalty” sounds like a phrase out of some nostalgic old film.
+It won’t be news to you that online shopping is a highly competitive space.
+Between their constant search for a better deal and ever-decreasing attention spans, customers can be hard to retain.
+Plus, “customer loyalty” sounds like a phrase from some nostalgic old film.
 Fortunately, e-commerce companies have a powerful tool at their service – learning to create a personalized shopping experience.

-Cookies, marketing automation tools, and analytics programs are making it possible to get the experience of shopping alongside a helpful salesperson at a brick-and-mortar store – all without leaving your home.
-E-commerce companies can learn their customers’ wants, needs, and preferences in order to create a smoother shopping experience and cross-sell additional items.
+Cookies, marketing automation tools, and analytics programs make it possible to experience shopping alongside a helpful salesperson at a brick-and-mortar store – all without leaving your home.
+E-commerce companies can learn customers’ wants, needs, and preferences to create a smoother shopping experience and cross-sell additional items.

-According to Econsultancy, 74% of marketers say targeted personalization increases customer engagement, which can lead to increased sales, and a recent survey by E-tailing Group Inc. showed that 40% of consumers would prefer to buy from retailers that cater to their preferences.
+According to SalesHigher and Econsultancy, 74% of marketers say targeted personalization increases customer engagement, which can lead to increased sales.
+A recent survey by E-tailing Group Inc. showed that 40% of consumers prefer to buy from retailers that cater to their preferences.
 Yet many e-commerce companies have been slow to adopt personalization.
 Here are five ways you can get started today.

 How to Create a Personalized Shopping Experience for Your Online Customers

 When you walk into a department store, do you spend hours wandering the aisles until you find the right section, or do you scan the directory and head straight to the thing you want to buy?
 When customers arrive on your e-commerce site, they do the same thing – clicking on the menu to go to the department they want.

 But what if you could walk into that department store – or load up the front page of the e-commerce site – and be shown exactly what you’re looking for, right off the bat?
 (Without having to wade past the perfume counter, no less!)